fanhongtao/JDK/demo/plugin/jfc/TableExample/README.txt

 features of the JTable component.

 TableExample:
-   Uses a JTable to show data from an SQL query input on the command line.
+   This application includes a GUI for configuring the database connection and specifying the query.
 TableExample2:
-   Is like the previous example, but has a UI for configuring the database connection and query.
+   The query and database connection are specified at the command line.
+The results are displayed in a JTable.
 TableExample3:
    Is a minimal example showing how to plug a generic sorter into the JTable.
 TableExample4: